splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

 6. ``StatusCheckFailed`` is always ignored but now you can combine the other two status check metrics, ``StatusCheckFailed_Instance`` and ``StatusCheckFailed_System``, to obtain status information.

-   For more on AWS status check metrics, :new-page:`see the official AWS documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html#status-check-metrics>`.
+   For more on AWS status check metrics, see the official AWS documentation.